Western African Ebola epidemic: Community awareness

 During the height of the epidemic, most schools in the three most affected countries were shut down and remained closed for several months.
 During the period of closure UNICEF and its partners established strict hygiene protocols to be used when the schools were reopened in January 2015.
-They met with thousands of teachers and administrators to work out hygiene guidelines.
 Their efforts included installing hand-washing stations and distributing millions of bars of soap and chlorine and plans for taking the temperature of children and staff at the school gate.
 Their efforts were complicated by the fact that less than 50% of the schools in these three countries had access to running water.
 In August 2015, UNICEF released a report that stated, "Across the three countries, there have been no reported cases of a student or teacher being infected at a school since strict hygiene protocols were introduced when classes resumed at the beginning of the year after a months-long delay caused by the virus."
 Researchers presented evidence indicating that infected people that lived in low socioeconomic areas were more likely to transmit the virus to other socioeconomic status (SES) communities, in contrast to individuals in higher SES areas who were infected as well.
-Another study showed that, in Guinea, a satisfactory knowledge had not altered the level of comprehensive knowledge about the virus.
-As a consequence, the high level of misinterpretation was responsible for a low comprehensive knowledge about the virus; 82% of individuals believed that Ebola was the result of a virus (36.2% thought that a higher power had caused it).
 A study on Nigeria's success story stated that, in this case, a prompt response by the government and proactive public health measures had resulted in the quick control of the outbreak.

-During the height of the crisis, Wikipedia's Ebola page received 2.5 million page views per day, making Wikipedia one of the world's most highly used sources of trusted medical information regarding the disease.
+During the height of the crisis, Wikipedia's Ebola page received 2.5 million page views per day, making Wikipedia one of the world's most highly used sources of medical information regarding the disease.